NI-Measurement-Plug-Ins/pmic-labview/docs/help.md

 1. Select "Power on the DUT" option from the 'Mode Of Operation' dropdown.
 Give appropriate resource name the DUT is connected to and run the measurement service with the default values.
    ![alt text](images/power-on-config.png)

-2. The status message will be shown if there is no error:
+2. The status message will be shown if there is no error.

    ![alt text](images/power-on-status.png)